 - Our social science team interviewed more than 60 land managers, researchers, and volunteers and observed restoration activities.
 We gathered information on the ecological history of each site and how and why different land management decisions were made.
 Now in our final year, our team is working together to synthesize the social and ecological data (including biodiversity indicators measured by our ecology team members).

 - Agent-based models were developed to simulate different interaction processes used in the restoration organizations.
-The results of this work can be found here, and another article is under review for journal publication.
+The results of this work can be found in a pdf article, and another article is under review for journal publication.

 - Our social science team also conducted surveys on public attitudes and knowledge of restoration activities with onsite natural area visitors and surrounding neighbors.
 These data are currently being analyzed.